Planning & Booking

 Jetstar is unable to carry Dry Ice on any flight operated by an A321 aircraft.
 Please check your itinerary to confirm the aircraft operating your flight.

-We may agree to carry firearms and ammunition as checked baggage.
+Jetstar Airways (JQ) may agree to carry firearms and ammunition as checked baggage only.
 If we do these items must be packed in accordance with all applicable national and international laws and regulations.

 Jetstar does not permit the carriage of Munitions of War (firearms and/or ammunition) into, out of or through Singapore.

-Firearms cannot be carried on flights operated by Jetstar Asia (3K), Valuair (VF) or Jetstar Japan (GK).
+Firearms cannot be carried on flights operated by Jetstar Asia (3K) or Jetstar Japan (GK).